How To Get Your Hognose Snake to Start Eating Again

 The good news is you can still use fish tanks for your baby hognose if you wish.
 There are just a few simple modifications you can make to ensure your little hog feels more at home and confident enough to carry on with normal snake activities, such as basking, drinking, and eating!

 - First, cover up the back and sides of the tank with dark construction paper or spray paint.
-You’ll still be able to view your animal from the front but it will be much more comfortable not having to worry about being exposed to predation from the back and sides of its domain.
+You’ll still be able to view your animal from the front but it will be much more comfortable.
+It won't worry about being exposed to predators from the back and sides of its domain.

 - Additionally, make sure there is at least one adequately sized hide box on both the warm and cool side of the enclosure (more on temperature later).
-The right sized hide will slightly touch the snake at several contact points around the body when it is curled up in a relaxed position, making it feel cozy, secure, and safe from potential predators when it is in rest mode.
+The right sized hide will slightly touch the snake at several contact points around the body when it is curled up in a relaxed position.
+This will make it feel cozy, secure, and safe from potential predators when in rest mode.

 - Finally, let’s discuss the proper enclosure size.
-A good rule of thumb is to provide an enclosure no longer than twice the length of the snake when it is fully stretched out.
-The same goes for width; however, smaller is better for a baby hognose!
+A good rule of thumb is to provide an enclosure no longer than twice the length of the snake when fully stretched out.
+The same goes for width, but smaller is better for a baby hognose!
 When a baby hognose snake is coiled fairly tight in an appropriately-sized enclosure, it doesn’t need to take up more than ¼ the floor space.

-There are many options on the market made by Zoomed, Zilla, Exo Terra, and others that are made of coconut husk or fiber, among many other materials.
-Substrates are beyond the scope of topic here and are more a matter of personal preference; find what works for you and your snake.
+There are many options on the market made by Zoomed, Zilla, Exo Terra, and others.
+These are made of coconut husk or fiber, among many other materials.
+Substrates are beyond the scope of this post and are more a matter of personal preference; find what works for you and your snake.

 - Your hog’s enclosure needs to create a sense of security.